DePasqualeOrg/three-immersive-controls/README.md

 This project is still in early development, and contributions and suggestions are welcome.

-- Immersive (VR) mode
+- Immersive (VR) functionality
   - Movement and rotation with VR controllers (move with left thumbstick, rotate with right thumbstick)
   - Object selection with VR controllers (`A` button or trigger)
-- Browser window mode
+- Browser window functionality
   - Movement and rotation with keyboard (WASD and arrow keys)
   - Object selection with mouse